Get Started with Calculations in Tableau

 Level of Detail (LOD) expressions - Just like basic calculations, LOD calculations allow you to compute values at the data source level and the visualisation level.
 However, LOD calculations give you even more control on the level of granularity you want to compute.
 They can be performed at a more granular level (INCLUDE), a less granular level (EXCLUDE), or an entirely independent level (FIXED) with respect to the granularity of the visualisation.

-For more information, see Create Level of Detail Expressions in Tableau.
+For more information, see Create Level of Detail Expressions in Tableau(Link opens in a new window).

 Table calculations - Table calculations allow you to transform values at the level of detail of the visualisation only.
-For more information, see Transform Values with Table Calculations.
+For more information, see Transform Values with Table Calculations(Link opens in a new window).

 The type of calculation you choose depends on the needs of your analysis and the question you want to answer.